RobinManoli/ircutil/README.md

 # Python Ircutil
-Simplistic abstraction of IRC written in Python.
+Simplistic, powerful and lightweight abstraction of IRC, written in Python.

-Very simple implementation that takes you very fast into coding your own stuff.
+The point of this utility is to connect to IRC and take you very fast into coding your own stuff.
+The only magic that happens is that Ircutil connects, stays connected (and optionally reconnects).

 ## Features
 - parses IRC data into easy-to-use event objects
-- parses multiple modes into single events (+oo becomes two separate op events)
+- parses multiple IRC modes into single events (+oo becomes two separate op events)
 - finds a free nick when nick in use when connecting to server
 - reconnects (optionally) to server list when disconnected
 - channel object which keeps track of modes, ops, voices and normal users (half-ops not yet implemented)